-Week 2 February 22nd-27th
+Week 2 February 25th-March 2nd

-Neek 2 Competition: 5-10-5 Drill How fast can you complete the drill.
+Competition: 5-10-5 Drill How fast can you complete the drill.

 Compete against your teammates then SUBMIT the winner's top score.
 One top score per team/class.

-Daily Workout: Try to work out 30 minutes a day 5 days a week Get your body moving up by doing 3 sets of each of the following exercises
+Get your body moving up by doing 3 sets of each of the following exercises

-Goal
+Healthy Snacking

 Snacking is a great way to make sure you are full of energy.
 It is important to keep your snacks healthy.

-Tips to Share

-Snacking is a great way to make sure you are full of energy.
-It is important to keep your snacks healthy.

 Here are a few ideas for tasty snacks that are packed with fruits and vegetables:

 - Apples and your favorite nut butter (peanut, almond, sunflower)

 - Low-fat unsweetened yogurt with berries

 - Low-fat cottage cheese with tomatoes

 - Carrots or peppers dipped in hummus

 - Celery with peanut butter and raisins

 Make sure you have a healthy snack 2-3 hours before your workout, and 2 hours after your workout!

-BALANCE

 Ball

-FLOOR TAP

 MATERIALS Stopwatch

-PROCEDURE AND SCORING

-EXERCISE:

-1.Participant stands with their feet together and holding a ball in both hands.
-2.Participant lifts one foot in the air and bends their knees keeping their other foot on the ground.
-3.Participant reaches down and taps the floor to the one side of their body while keeping their balance.
-4.Return to the starting upright position.
-5.Repeat this exercise.
+- 1.Participant stands with their feet together and holding a ball in both hands. - 2.Participant lifts one foot in the air and bends their knees keeping their other foot on the ground. - 3.
+Participant reaches down and taps the floor to the one side of their body while keeping their balance. - 4.Return to the starting upright position. - 5.Repeat this exercise.
 If participant is a beginner at this exercise, they can reset each time by putting both feet on the ground and even alternating which foot they raise off of the ground.

 Note: If participant would like a more advanced exercise, keep the same foot off the ground and repeat without losing balance as many times as possible in the prescribed time.

 SCORING: Participant goes from the upright position to the floor touch position as many times as they can without losing their balance for 60 seconds.
 Count how many times they tap the ball in that 60-second timeframe for their total score.